GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

-# Does the current vegetation in Heidelberg suffice to compensate the CO2 emissions of the whole city?
+# Does the vegetation of a specific regionn suffice to compensate the CO2 emissions of this exact region?

 <a href="https://github.com/fossgis2122/home/blob/e5aa74674c3a5d00ed566d79ccd8507bb6f41c33/docs/project_deliverables.md">Deliverables</a>

 ## General information

 For a specific point in time we would like to determine the vegetation areas in a region of interest (roi) and compare them with CO2 emission values to find out whether they are sufficient enough to compensate those emissions.
 The project should serve to correlate CO2 emissions of a roi with its vegetation areas and to be able to make statements about the climate balance.
 Through automation, different regions should be able to be examined easily.
-It should be pointed out that all values are estimated and not to be taken as scientific proven.
+It should be pointed out that all values are estimated and not to be taken as scientificly proven.

 ## Software requirements and Installation